speakeasy-api/openapi-directory/SDKs/github.com/ghes-3.1/1.1.4/java/README.md

 ### apps

-* `appsAddRepoToInstallation` - Add a repository to an app installation
+* `appsAddRepoToInstallationForAuthenticatedUser` - Add a repository to an app installation
 * `appsCheckAuthorization` - Check an authorization
 * `appsCheckToken` - Check a token
 * `appsCreateContentAttachment` - Create a content attachment